Skip to content

 Note

-When manually orchestrating a deployment, generally you'll want to deploy the core components and workflows services each from their own python scripts (or docker images, etc.).
+When manually orchestrating a LlamaDeploy instance, generally you'll want to deploy the core components and workflows services each from their own python scripts (or docker images, etc.).

-To manually orchestrate a deployment, the first thing to do is to deploy the core system: message queue, control plane, and orchestrator.
-You can use the deploy_core function:
+To manually orchestrate an instance, the first thing to do is to run the core services: message queue, control plane, and orchestrator.
+To do so, you can use the deploy_core function:

 from llama_deploy import (